 Marvel at the Wawel Castle Complex

-The Wawel Castle Complex, located a short 10 minute walk from the center of Old Town, is one of Krakow’s most stunning sights.
+The Wawel Castle Complex, a short 10 minute walk from the center of Old Town, is one of Kraków’s most incredible sights.
 If you plan on touring the inside of the castle or the cathedral, I would suggest making a reservation in advance.
 The ticket line was wrapped around the building.

 The castle grounds themselves are free to explore.
 I spent an hour or so wandering around and taking pictures of the beautiful architecture and gardens.

-Kazimierz, the Jewish Quarter of Krakow, is not far from Old Town and a great neighborhood to walk around and explore.
+Kazimierz, the Jewish Quarter of Kraków, is not far from Old Town and is a great neighborhood to walk around and explore.
 This area is full of quaint shops, delicious restaurants and synagogues on every corner!